 How Far is Mystic Beach from Victoria?

-Of course, it is about 75 km from Victoria, if that is a more useful landmark for you than the rental where I keep my ski helmet and extra pair of long underwear.
+It is about 75 km from Victoria, if that is a more useful landmark for you than the rental property where I keep my ski helmet and extra pair of long underwear.
 Highway 14 is a winding, scenic road but with only one lane (per side) and virtually no passing areas, I wouldn’t exactly call it fast.
 It will probably take about 1.5 hours to get there from Victoria.

 From downtown Victoria, take Douglas Street north and follow it as it turns into Highway #1, then take Exit #14 to Langford to the Veteran’s Memorial Parkway, take a right onto Sooke Road and stay on that until you get there.
 Or just follow your GPS.